Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/memes--major--religion.md

 cosmicism = complete irrelevance of mankind in the face of the cosmic entities that apparently exist in the universe https://en.wikipedia.org/wiki/Cosmicism countries -- how christianism was introduced
 Dead Sea scrolls
-determinism = Philosophical view that events are determined by prior events Dieu crée monde pas d’un coup = progrès , cocréation doubt https://aleteia.org/2023/04/15/is-all-doubt-bad/
+debate -- Mother Teresa Was a Jerk, and So Were a Bunch of Other Saints https://www.vice.com/en/article/mother-teresa-was-a-jerk-and-so-were-a-bunch-of-other-saints/ determinism = Philosophical view that events are determined by prior events Dieu crée monde pas d’un coup = progrès , cocréation doubt https://aleteia.org/2023/04/15/is-all-doubt-bad/